-Students who wish to drop courses must complete and submit a drop form through the Registrar's Office or may drop online at UAOnline.alaska.edu.
+Students who drop courses must process drop forms through the Registrar's Office or the UAOnline.alaska. edu website.
 Student fees are non-refundable.
 Any debts owed to the University (any campus) by the student will be subtracted from the refund before issuance of a check or direct deposit to the student or the source of financial aid.
 Full or partial refund of tuition and fees will be made according to the schedule on this page.